K-14 Biotech Education in Northern California

 BioTech SYSTEM History

 The founding meeting of the consortium took place on July 8, 2005, and was a grassroots effort organized by Dr. Judy Kjelstrom (UC Davis Biotechnology Program), Dr. David Gilchrist & Barbara Soots (UC Davis-PPGE & Biotech in the Classroom), Prof. Jim DeKloe (Solano Community College), Yen Verhoeven (Vacaville HS), and Tammie Holloway (Solano County ROP).
 Thanks to the vision and leadership of Dr. Judy Kjelstrom, director emerita, the BioTech SYSTEM has a long-term administrative home within the UC Davis Biotechnology Program.
-Under the stewardship of the founding director, Carey Kopay (August 2005-Oct 2006), the consortium added ~100 members and was instrumental in the launching the long-running Teen Biotech Challenge contest (2005 - 2020) which reached over 400 high school students per year at its height.
+Under the stewardship of the founding director, Carey Kopay (August 2005-Oct 2006), the consortium added ~100 members and was instrumental in the launching the long-running Teen Biotech Challenge contest (2005 - present).

 Biotech SYSTEM and the Designated Emphasis in Biotechnology

-Since November 2006, Dr. Jamison-McClung has directed the BioTech SYSTEM, leading train-the-trainer workshops for secondary and post-secondary instructors, organizing the Biotech Expo and Teen Biotech Challenge student contests, serving on advisory boards, giving invited presentations and raising support for consortium activities.
-She serves on the Education Committee of the SMUD Museum of Science and Curiosity, along with director emerita Kjelstrom, and BioTech SYSTEM will be partnering closely on public outreach activities as the organization finalizes the construction of its new, expanded location near Old Town Sacramento.
-Biotech SYSTEM events and activities would not be possible without the help of DEB PhD student volunteers, who give their time and expertise generously to help inspire the next generation of STEM scholars.
-We honor their contributions by name each year in the Biotech Times magazine Outreach Section.
+Since November 2006, Dr. Denneal Jamison-McClung has directed the BioTech SYSTEM, leading train-the-trainer workshops for secondary and post-secondary instructors, organizing the Biotech Expo and Teen Biotech Challenge student contests, serving on advisory boards, giving invited presentations and raising support for consortium activities.
+She serves on the Education Committee of the SMUD Museum of Science and Curiosity, along with Director Emerita Kjelstrom.
+MOSAC opened its doors in fall 2021, and we anticipate that BioTech SYSTEM will be partnering closely on public outreach activities as this public science museum expands engagement with STEM educators in the region.
+Biotech SYSTEM events and activities would not be possible without the help of Designated Emphasis in Biotechnology PhD student volunteers, who give their time and expertise generously to help inspire the next generation of STEM scholars.
 They serve as e-mentors, science fair activity hosts, seminar speakers and contest judges throughout the year.
 In return, outreach provides an opportunity for DEB students to acquire project management, teaching, mentoring and science communication skills that will serve them well in a variety of professional biotech careers.